Performance Magazine - Issue 18

 Asset Management – a Profession with Identity

-We speak, and analyse and work a lot with the term asset management – sometimes investment management (is there a difference and if so which?) – and yet we are generally concerned with its effects, its outcomes, its facets rather than its essence per se.
+We speak, and analyze and work a lot with the term asset management – sometimes investment management (is there a difference and if so which?) – and yet we are generally concerned with its effects, its outcomes, its facets rather than its essence per se.
 That we are concerned with outcomes is only right, one of the signs of asset management coming of age is that it starts to sell solutions and not products.